PavlidisLab/rdp/docs/customization.md

 ```

 Note that we provide defaults for Reactome in the JAR package, so you must use custom messages for overriding those
 values.
-A warning will be displayed in the admin section what this is the case.
+A warning will be displayed in the admin section if this is the case.

 ![Example of a category whose definition cannot be edited from the admin section.](images/category-with-overwritten-definition.png)